How do I qualify for School of Architecture scholarships?

 To satisfy university requirements, individuals must be registered for a minimum of nine credit hours of academic work per semester and six credit hours during the summer.
 Out-of-state students who are awarded assistantships will qualify for a non-resident tuition exemption only for the semester(s) employed.

-Several research centers and labs housed within the College of Architecture offer unique scholarships.
+Several research centers and labs housed within the School of Architecture offer unique scholarships.
 The centers and labs focus on a variety of areas including healthcare facility design, housing, historic preservation, hazard resilience and recovery, and leadership in the design and construction industries.

 For additional information see the page on Center Scholarships.